 Keep in mind that once your application is approved, you have one year to pass the exam.
-Leave yourself plenty of time to prepare, study and write the exam before December 2019.
+Leave yourself plenty of time to prepare, study and write the exam before July 2020.

-The new exam will combine predictive PMBOK approaches with agile, and hybrid approaches.
+The new exam will combine predictive PMBOK® approaches with agile, and hybrid approaches.

 There are three domains in the new exam, covering People, Processes, and Business Environment.

-The new exam will be offered beginning December 16, 2019.
+The new exam will be offered beginning July 1, 2020.
 Anyone wishing to take the current exam should fill out the application, pay for the exam, and schedule a date.